keybase/client/go/saltpack/specs/saltpack_encryption.md

 or twenty recipients with one key each.

 Finally, the scheme accommodates anonymous receivers and anonymous senders.
-Thus, each message needs an emphemeral sender public key, used only for this one message, to hide the sender's true identity.
+Thus, each message needs an ephemeral sender public key, used only for this one message, to hide the sender's true identity.
 Some implementations of the scheme can choose to reveal the keys of the receivers to make user-friendlier errors messages on decryption failures (e.g., "Can't decrypt this message on your